code3-dev/OmidVPN/README.md

 ## 🌐 About

-OmidVPN is a simple, lightweight, and secure OpenVPN client for Android that allows users to connect to public VPN servers easily.
+OmidVPN is a simple, lightweight, and secure OpenVPN client for Android that allows users to connect to public VPN servers from https://www.vpngate.net/.
 With a clean and intuitive interface, OmidVPN makes it effortless to browse the internet privately and securely.

 ## ✨ Features